learn-co-students/ttt-game-status-cb-gh-000/README.md

 won?(board) #=> nil
 ```

-You should be able to iterate over the combinations defined in `WIN_COMBINATIONS` using `each` or a higher-level iterator to return the correct boad indexes that created the win.
+You should be able to iterate over the combinations defined in `WIN_COMBINATIONS` using `each` or a higher-level iterator to return the correct board indexes that created the win.

 Your method should work for both boards that win with an "X" or boards that win with an "O".